Q: What is Amazon DevOps Guru?

 Q: Why should I use Amazon DevOps Guru?

-A: Amazon DevOps Guru saves you hours if not days of time and effort spent detecting, debugging, and resolving operational issues and enables you to effectively monitor complex and evolving applications.
+A: Amazon DevOps Guru is designed to save you hours—if not days—of time and effort spent detecting, debugging, and resolving operational issues, enabling you to effectively monitor complex and evolving applications.
 It helps avoid common oversights and errors in monitoring, such as missing alarms, which cause application downtime.
 When operational issues occur, DevOps Guru saves debugging time by fetching relevant and specific information from a large number of data sources.
-DevOps Guru generates Operational Insights to alert you of the issue, with a summary of related anomalies, contextual information about why and when the issue occurred, along with recommendations on how to remediate issues and reduce application downtime.
+DevOps Guru generates operational insights to alert you of the issue, with a summary of related anomalies, contextual information about why and when the issue occurred, along with recommendations on how to remediate issues and reduce application downtime.

 Q: How does Amazon DevOps Guru work?